 To become a professional, you need to begin learning your basics at an early age.
 Semi-wrong.

-Here are five major things to consider to learn skateboarding as an adult.
+Here are five thoughts to consider when learning to skateboard as an adult.

-As adults, we feel pretty confident and comfortable in our established areas of interests.
+As adults, most of us are confident and comfortable in our areas of interest or line of work.

-Not only does that make learning new skill difficult, but it means we often second guess our ability to learn.
+This can make learning a new skill difficult.
+That means you shouldn't second guess your ability to learn.

 It should be evident – this is an important life skill, and one we often forget as we grow older.